-Filtered screening allows citizens to quickly see whether they are eligible for benefits before going through the more detailed eligibility screening process.
-Asking questions like 'Are you married?' and 'Are you pregnant?' can quickly identify and eliminate programs for which citizens are unlikely to be eligible.
+Filtered screening allows citizens to quickly see whether they are eligible for benefits before they go through the more detailed eligibility screening process.
+Asking questions about their marriage or pregnancy status can quickly identify and eliminate programs for which citizens are unlikely to be eligible.